MSFTest/AI-MSF-Benchmark/readme.md

 # AI-MSF-Benchmark

-This repository provides the code of the paper "**An Empirical Study of AI-enabled Multi-Sensor Fusion Based Perception Systems**"
+This repository provides the code of the paper "**Benchmarking Robustness of AI-enabled Multi-sensor Fusion Systems: Challenges and Opportunities**"

 [[website]](https://sites.google.com/view/ai-msf-benchmark/)